 Use Change Readiness Tools

 While many organizations choose to engage third-party experts to help them prepare for new international ventures, there are change readiness tools that are available.
-Both paper-based and online, these are useful guides that are available, often at no cost, through regional, national and international organizations.
-To find our more, contact your local and national business centres and associations such as the Canadian Trade Commissioner Service (TCS) or the United States Small Business Administration (SBA).
+Both paper-based and online, these are useful guides that are available, often free, through regional, national and international organizations.
+To find out more, contact your local and national business centres and associations such as the Canadian Trade Commissioner Service (TCS) or the United States Small Business Administration (SBA).